ccerv1/blog/essays/web3_gift_economy.md

-{
-  "title": "Web3 Will Enable The Gift Economy and The Market Economy to Play Together in Completely New Ways", "date": "11/12/2021"
+### Web3 Will Enable The Gift Economy and The Market Economy to Play Together in Completely New Ways

-}
----
+*November 12, 2021*

 > “In a free market the people are free, the ideas are locked up.” — Lewis Hyde